Dr Matthew Green

 Dr Sanli prides herself on achieving excellent outcomes for her patients by utilising the most current evidence, advanced diagnostic investigations and personalised therapeutic strategies.

-Dr Heather Russell
+A/Prof Heather Russell

 MBChB(Hons), BSc(Hons), FRCOphth, FRANZCOO